CRM Software for Economic Development Organizations

 But this is a valid address, with a comma after the street address and the additional information on a second line:

-If Neoserra is not able to obtain exact latitudinal and longitudinal coordinates then it will resolve to the city level, and you may see multiple businesses "clustered" in the the center of the city, on the map, which, in turn, means that the census tract and correspondingly the Opportunity Zone, Rural Persistent Poverty and also the HUBZone information are also not correct.
+If Neoserra is not able to obtain exact latitudinal and longitudinal coordinates then it will resolve to the city level, and you may see multiple businesses "clustered" in the the center of the city, on the map, which, in turn, means that the census tract and correspondingly the Opportunity Zone, Rura, Persistent Poverty and also the HUBZone information are also not correct.

 However, you can also enter in your own latitudinal and longitudinal coordinates, if you know them.
 On the address tab of the client record, you will notice a "Locate" link: